POLI-111 American Government & Politics

 POLI-338 International Political Economy

 Examines issues of political interaction with economic forces at the national, international and global levels.
 Topics studied include: economic systems, international trade and finance, the European Union, NAFTA, CAFTA, OPEC, multinational corporations, economic development, poverty, inequality and global environmental issues.
+Same as ECON-338.
+Prerequisites: sophomore standing; ECON-201 or ECON-105 or instructor's permission.

 POLI-341 American Political Thought